-Housing the largest and busiest ports in Africa, Lagos is among the fastest growing cities on the continent.
-It also has the highest GDP, making it a key financial center on the continent.
+Housing the most extensive and busiest ports in Africa, Lagos is among the fastest growing cities on the continent.
+It also has the highest GDP, making it a critical financial centre on the continent.

 2. Cairo, Egypt – 20.4 million People

 Cairo is the largest city in Egypt as well as its capital.
-With over 20 million people living in the city, Cairo is known as the cradle of civilization.
+With over 20 million people living in the city, Cairo is known as the cradle of civilisation.

-As Egypt’s economic hub, the city has several job-creating sectors, including textile and food processing, consumer good productions, as well as the iron and steel production.
+As Egypt’s economic hub, the city has several job-creating sectors, including textile and food processing, consumer goods productions, as well as the iron and steel production.

 Cairo is also a vibrant hub of tourism, commerce, finance, and government services.
 Since the January 2011 revolution, economic growth has been affected negatively with food and medicine prices increasing, and unemployment rising.

-According to UN data, the Greater Cairo area, with 8 overcrowded informal settlements, has large population segments living under the international poverty level of living below $2 a day.
+According to UN data, the Greater Cairo area, with eight overcrowded informal settlements, has large population segments living under the international poverty level of living below $2 a day.

 3. Kinshasa, DR Congo – 13.3 million People